-If you are in an accident with someone who does not have car insurance or who has insufficient insurance to cover your costs, contact our experienced Houston personal injury attorneys.
+If you are in an auto accident in Houston with someone who does not have car insurance or who has insufficient insurance to cover your costs, contact an experienced Houston car accident lawyer today.
 We will seek compensation from every source available in order to cover your expenses.

 What is Uninsured and Underinsure Motorist Coverage?

+Insurance issues can be complex.
 Uninsured (UM) and underinsured (UIM) motorist coverage is one type of insurance that can protect you if you are involved in an accident that is not your fault.
-UM/UIM insurance covers your expenses, up to your policy limits, when you are in an accident caused by a motorist without insurance, a motorist who does not have sufficient insurance to cover your expenses, or a hit-and-run driver.
+UM/UIM insurance covers your expenses, up to your policy limits, when you are in an accident caused by a motorist without insurance, a motorist who does not have sufficient insurance to cover your expenses or a hit-and-run driver.

 There are two types of UM/UIM coverage: